-The annual MS Readathon 2019 has just launched.
+The annual MS Readathon 2020 will be starting soon.
 Bookworms – get your reading wiggle on for a great cause!
 It’s MS Readathon Time!

 Sign up for our free Newsletter stuffed full of ideas, competitions and offers.

 PS Did we mention it’s free?

 MS READaTHON’s story began in 1988 when the well-loved children’s author Roald Dahl launched the first ever campaign.
 Now the MS Readathon is over 30 years old with thousands of children taking part each year.

 MS READaTHON is the perfect opportunity to encourage young children to read.

 It encourages those who already seasoned bookworms and helps those who seldom read to rediscover the sense of wonder and adventure they once felt when they first heard “Once upon a time”.

 What is the MS READaTHON?

 The MS READaTHON encourages children to open a wonderful world of adventure and imagination through reading for a great cause.